 If the trusted link is chosen for a connection, the traffic is not encrypted.

 If another, non-trusted, link is chosen, the traffic is encrypted.

-In an MEP configuration, trusted links are only supported for connections initiated by a peer Security Gateway to a MEP Security Gateway.
+In an MEP configuration (see "Multiple Entry Point (MEP) VPNs" on page 189), trusted links are only supported for connections initiated by a peer Security Gateway to a MEP Security Gateway.
 Unencrypted VPN connections routed through a trusted interface and initiated by a MEP Security Gateway may be dropped by the peer Security Gateway.

-Trusted links are not supported in Traditional mode.
-In Traditional mode, trusted link settings are ignored and VPN traffic is always encrypted.
+Trusted links are not supported in the Traditional VPN mode, in which trusted link settings are ignored and VPN traffic is always encrypted.